What does your body fat percentage say about your health?

 14-17% body fat: Athletic.
 Very defined.
 Very visible muscle definition in arms, chest, legs and back.
 Abs easily seen.
 Both the face and jaw have more shape.

 10-13% body fat: Essential body fat only.
 Minimum amount of fat necessary for basic and physiological health.
 Extremely defined, very vascular.
 Risks loss of menstrual cycle.

 How to decrease your body fat percentage

-Nutrition is 80% of results.
+Nutrition is 80% of the results.
 Reducing your caloric consumption, while still looking after nutrition, is the best way to lose fat.
-To get the best results, eat a range of natural, unprocessed foods from a variety of sources.
-Eat protein-rich foods, good carbs, healthy fats and a variety of nutritious vegetables.
+To get the best results, eat a wide variety of natural, unprocessed foods from a range of sources.
+Eat protein-rich foods, good carbs, healthy fats and a plethora of nutritious vegetables.

-Although nutrition is the most important aspect of losing fat, exercise is essential to help you get fitter, stronger and to build and improve muscle tone.
+Although nutrition is the most important aspect of losing fat, exercise helps you get fitter, stronger and to build and improve muscle tone.
 To do this, we advise trying 8fit’s bodyweight HIIT workouts three or four times per week.
 Certain types of training, such as high-intensity interval training, result in the “afterburn effect” where your body continues to burn calories for up to 48 hours post-workout.

 Start with this Tabata routine for beginners and then add walking, jogging, biking or yoga on non-HIIT days.

 3. Add strength training